Central News Agency (Taiwan): In Taiwan

-Despite the corporatisation of the agency in 1973, it continued to receive heavy government subsidies, and remained the nation's official agency.
+Despite the corporatization of the agency in 1973, it continued to receive heavy government subsidies, and remained Taiwan's official agency.
 At the time, CNA journalists received preferential treatment on various occasions, mostly government-related press conferences.

-In August 2021, CNA oversaw the launch of the TaiwanPlus streaming platform.
+After Chiang Ching-kuo became president, he brought media leaders closer to the Kuomintang by appointing them to the party's central standing committee.
+Tsao Sheng-fen, the president of CNA, Central Daily News and China Daily News, was joined the committee in 1981.